sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_change.md

 * `warning_threshold` - (Optional) Warning threshold used together with `op` to trigger the alert if crossed.
 Must be a number that triggers the alert before reaching the main `threshold`.
 * `shorter_time_range_seconds` - (Required) Time range for which data is compared to a longer, previous period.
 Can be one of `300` (5 minutes), `600` (10 minutes), `3600` (1 hour), `14400` (4 hours), `86400` (1 day).
 * `longer_time_range_seconds` - (Required) Time range for which data will be used as baseline for comparisons with data in the time range defined in `shorter_time_range_seconds`.
 Possible values depend on `shorter_time_range_seconds`: for a shorter time range of 5 minutes, longer time range can be 1, 2 or 3 hours, for a shorter time range or 10 minutes, it can be from 1 to 8 hours, for a shorter time range or one hour, it can be from 4 to 24 hours, for a shorter time range of 4 hours, it can be from 1 to 7 days, for a shorter time range of one day, it can only be 7 days.
+* `unreported_alert_notifications_retention_seconds` - (Optional) Period after which any alerts triggered for entities (such as containers or hosts) that are no longer reporting data will be automatically marked as 'deactivated'.
+By default there is no deactivation.

 ### `scope`